pedroclobo/groove-galaxy/REPORT.md

 #### 2.1.1.
 Design

-The custom cryptographic library addresses GrooveGalaxy business requirements of authenticating the song data, and ensuring the confidentiality of the song's content.
+The custom cryptographic library addresses GrooveGalaxy's business requirements of authenticating the song data, and ensuring the confidentiality of the song's content.
 The library was implemented under the assumption that the user and service share a secret symmetric key.

 To achieve integrity, an HMAC-SHA256 is computed over the song data and metadata (which includes the freshness token), using the shared secret key.
 The Base64 encoded HMAC is included in the JSON object as the value of the `MIC` key.